Spatial Indexing Strategies

 MATCH (hub:Hub)

-AND hub.location.latitude <= $max_lat
+WHERE hub.location.latitude >= $min_lat AND hub.location.latitude <= $max_lat

-AND hub.location.longitude >= $min_lon
+AND hub.location.longitude >= $min_lon AND hub.location.longitude <= $max_lon

-WITH hub, target, point.distance(hub.location, target) AS dist_meters
+WITH hub, point.distance(hub.location, target) AS dist_m

-WHERE dist_meters <= ($radius_km * 1000)
+WHERE dist_m <= ($radius_km * 1000)

-RETURN hub.id AS id, hub.name AS name, dist_meters AS distance_m
+RETURN hub.id AS id, dist_m AS distance_m

-ORDER BY dist_meters ASC
+ORDER BY dist_m ASC

 LIMIT 25